-The UN Human Rights Training Centre was established by the General Assembly Resolution
+The UN Human Rights Training and Documentation Centre was established by General Assembly Resolution

-The geographical mandate of the Centre covers 25 countries, the majority of which are situated in the Arab region and three are situated in South-West Asia.
-The countries are: Afghanistan, Algeria, Bahrain, Comoros, Djibouti, Egypt, Iran (Islamic Republic of), Iraq, Jordan, Kuwait, Lebanon, Libya, Mauritania, Morocco, Oman, Pakistan, Qatar, Saudi Arabia, Somalia, Sudan, Syrian Arab Republic, Tunisia, United Arab Emirates, Yemen and State of Palestine.
+The mandate of the Centre covers 25 countries, the majority of which are situated in the Arab region and three are situated in South-West Asia.
+The countries are: Afghanistan, Algeria, Bahrain, Comoros, Djibouti, Egypt, Iran (Islamic Republic of), Iraq, Jordan, Kuwait, Lebanon, Libya, Mauritania, Morocco, Occupied Palestinian Territory, Oman, Pakistan, Qatar, Saudi Arabia, Somalia, Sudan, Syrian Arab Republic, Tunisia, United Arab Emirates and Yemen.

 The Centre has established strategic partnerships with Government institutions, the League of Arab States, national human rights institutions, national and regional non-governmental organisations and UN agencies.
 The Centre conducts it activities in close coordination with the OHCHR Regional Office for the Middle East and North Africa in Beirut, the geographic sections at OHCHR headquarters, OHCHR country offices and human rights components of peace/political missions.

 The Centre provides training on a number of focus areas: international human rights law; UN human rights mechanisms; human rights and diplomacy; human trafficking; human rights and media; human rights for law enforcement institutions; rights of persons with disabilities; tackling hate speech; gender and discrimination.